cjauton/ANNRI-a1-analysis/readme.md

 To add another histogram simply create a new sub-table `[hist.your_new_hist]` following the same key value pair shown above.
 Histograms are filled from the RDataFrame using the column defined by the `col` key.
 The string must match exactly with a defined column in the dataframe.
 Cuts are defined in using the `gate` key and value as a C++ expression passed as a string.
 Since this is a multi-detector analysis you have the option of producing a histogram for each detector or summing the histograms to produce a single histogram.
 This is controlled by the `all` key.
 There is also an option for constant width bins or variable width bins.
 Currently only a 1-to-1 mapping of constant width time-of-flight bins to variable width neutron energy bins is available.
 Could possibly add logarithmic binning in a later update.

-To use stage0 functions create a python script or an IPython Notebook and import the `stage0.py` module.
-The basic outline for using the stage0 module is to:
+To use stage 0 functions create a python script or an IPython Notebook and import the `stage0.py` module.
+The basic outline for using the stage 0 module is to:

 1. Read the `rawTree` into an RDataFrame
 2. Read calibration data from `calib.csv`